Can you Glue Up BRUTAL Drop Ceiling Tiles or attach them to a wall?

 What kind of adhesive works best for gluing PVC ceiling tiles?

-We recommend trowel on latex adhesives for adhering Brutal Ceiling tiles.
+We recommend trowel on latex adhesives for adhering BRUTAL Ceiling tiles.
 Any non-flammable, non-solvent based, high initial grab adhesives suitable for PVC are acceptable.
 We recommend a trowel able latex adhesive such as Loctite Power Grab.
 It has an adequate initial grab to hold in place while allowing plenty of time to adjust to the perfect spot.
 It also wipes off easily before it dries as there will always be some adjusting until a tile is laying perfect.
 Select an adhesive that is a close color match to the tile, so you don't have to do a paint touch up later.
+If done in an outdoor setting, it is advisable to paint the tiles as depending in sun exposure, they may darken somewhat over time.
+Exposed adhesive should be pained over as it tends to attract dirt more readily than paint does.

 Where To Install?